Meet the UEFA Women's Champions League group contenders

 Article body

-Sixteen history-making teams will take part in the UEFA Women's Champions League group stage, with the draw streamed live from 13:00 CET on 3 October.
+Sixteen teams will take part in the UEFA Women's Champions League group stage, with the draw streamed live from 13:00 CET on Monday 3 October.

 Holders Lyon and fellow direct entrants Wolfsburg, Chelsea and Paris Saint-Germain are joined by the 12 round 2 winners.
 Fixtures run between 19 October and 22 December.